Fire: Management, prevention and protection systems

 Controlling a fire to optimize its size, shape, and intensity is generally called fire management, and the more advanced forms of it, as traditionally (and sometimes still) practiced by skilled cooks, blacksmiths, ironmasters, and others, are highly skilled activities.
 They include knowledge of which fuel to burn; how to arrange the fuel; how to stoke the fire both in early phases and in maintenance phases; how to modulate the heat, flame, and smoke as suited to the desired application; how best to bank a fire to be revived later; how to choose, design, or modify stoves, fireplaces, bakery ovens, or industrial furnaces; and so on.
-Detailed expositions of fire management are available in various books about blacksmithing, about skilled camping or military scouting, and about domestic arts.
+Detailed expositions of fire management are available in various books on blacksmithing, skilled camping or military scouting, and domestic arts.

 Wildfire prevention programs around the world may employ techniques such as wildland fire use and prescribed or controlled burns.
 Wildland fire use refers to any fire of natural causes that is monitored but allowed to burn.
 Controlled burns are fires ignited by government agencies under less dangerous weather conditions.

 Fire prevention is intended to reduce sources of ignition.
-Fire prevention also includes education to teach people how to avoid causing fires.
+Fire prevention also includes education on how to avoid causing fires.
 Buildings, especially schools and tall buildings, often conduct fire drills to inform and prepare citizens on how to react to a building fire.
 Purposely starting destructive fires constitutes arson and is a crime in most jurisdictions.

 Model building codes require passive fire protection and active fire protection systems to minimize damage resulting from a fire.
 A common form of active fire protection is fire sprinklers.
 To maximize passive fire protection of buildings, building materials and furnishings in most developed countries are tested for fire-resistance, combustibility and flammability.
 Upholstery, carpeting and plastics used in vehicles and vessels are also tested.

+Studies have found that functioning smoke detectors reduce the risk of death in a fire by 50%, and sprinkler systems can reduce mortality by 100%.
+Fire-resistant clothing, beds, and sofas have also been shown to reduce injuries resulting from fires.
+In the United States, the leading cause of residential fires is cooking equipment, particularly cooking left unattended.
+It is estimated that cigarettes and other smoking materials are responsible for about 28% of home fires involving the ignition of upholstered furniture, and for approximately 58% of the fatalities in such fires.
+Fires started by cigarettes are also more lethal and have higher mortality rates than fires that spread from open flames.
+The adoption of fire-safe cigarettes has been associated with a 45% reduction in fires caused by cigarettes.

 Where fire prevention and fire protection have failed to prevent damage, fire insurance can mitigate the financial impact.